Mental health and wellbeing

 There is even emerging evidence that weight-neutral, non-diet programming may be more effective at promoting permanent change.

-Our menu in St Patrick’s Mental Health Services reflects food that can be enjoyed on "No Diet Day" - and every other day too - as part of a healthy, balanced diet.
+Our menu in St Patrick’s Mental Health Services (SPMHS) reflects food that can be enjoyed as part of a healthy, balanced diet.
 The hospital diet includes a mix of nutrients that are linked with mental health.
 This includes polyunsaturated fatty acids (particularly omega-3); minerals such as zinc, magnesium, selenium, copper, and iron; B vitamins such as folate, vitamin B6, and antioxidants vitamins such as C and E. Most of these are available from a balanced diet.

 Below, you'll find some suggestions to include as part of a healthy diet.